valthoraval/OBD/src/docs/1_2_gcp_handson.md

 However you have to have google chrome without too much privacy tools and a good wifi without firewall for it to work perfectly :)

-SSH from the cloud shell should also be possible from google cloud shell, and you will be able to use the web preview from your cloud shell to display a port on another machine (double ssh tunnel !)
+SSH from the cloud shell should also be possible, and you will be able to use the web preview from your cloud shell to display a port on another machine (double ssh tunnel !)

 Otherwise for SSHing you will be able to use the web based ssh tools and port forwarding tools of google cloud platform: <https://cloud.google.com/compute/docs/ssh-in-browser>